Tears: Chemical composition

+Tear film was described in 1946 by Wolff using a slit lamp to have a three-layered structure: lipid, aqueous, and mucous.
+Tears are composed of water, salts, antibodies, and lysozymes (antibacterial enzymes).
+The composition of each layer determines its function.
+For example, the diverse lipid classes in the tear film lipid layer (TFLL) confer unique physicochemical properties that support roles such as enabling thin film formation and preventing its collapse onto the ocular surface.
+More recently, Mazyar Yazdani at Oslo University Hospital proposed that the TFLL may also contribute to corneal oxygenation, based on its composition-driven properties.

-Tears are made up of three layers: lipid, aqueous, and mucous.
-Tears are composed of water, salts, antibodies, and lysozymes (antibacterial enzymes); though composition varies among different tear types.
-The composition of tears caused by an emotional reactions differs from that of tears as a reaction to irritants, such as onion fumes, dust, or allergens.
+The composition varies among different tear types.
+The composition of tears caused by an emotional reaction differs from that of tears as a reaction to irritants, such as onion fumes, dust, or allergens.
 Emotional tears contain higher concentrations of stress hormones such as adrenocorticotropic hormone and leucine enkephalin (a natural pain killer), which suggests that emotional tears play a biological role in balancing stress hormone levels.

 Drainage of tear film

 The lacrimal glands secrete lacrimal fluid, which flows through the main excretory ducts into the space between the eyeball and the lids.
 When the eyes blink, the lacrimal fluid is spread across the surface of the eye.
 Lacrimal fluid gathers in the lacrimal lake which is found in the medial part of the eye.
 The lacrimal papilla is an elevation in the inner side of the eyelid, at the edge of the lacrimal lake.
 The lacrimal canaliculi open into the papilla.
 The opening of each canaliculus is the lacrimal punctum.
 From the punctum, tears will enter the lacrimal sac, then on to the nasolacrimal duct, and finally into the nasal cavity.
 An excess of tears, as caused by strong emotion, can cause the nose to run.
 Quality of vision is affected by the stability of the tear film.